List of awards and nominations received by Devi Sri Prasad

 Apart from soundtrack composition, he also received awards for film scoring, playback singing and lyrics composition.
 He performed in various music concerts.
 His 2012 release Gabbar Singh, received huge response both from audience and critics.
 Devi received several awards for the soundtrack album.
 "Kevvu Keka" song from the album received cult status over the years.
 In 2021, the album is honored with Album of the Decade award at 11th Mirchi Music Awards South.

-As of 2019, Devi Sri Prasad has nine Filmfare South awards, nine Mirchi Music awards, nine CineMAA awards, seven GAMA awards and SIIMA awards.
-He received most of his awards and nominations for his compositions in the films Nuvvostanante Nenoddantana, Arya 2, Attarintiki Daredi, S/O Satyamurthy, Srimanthudu, Nannaku Prematho and Rangasthalam.
-Since many years he has been also one of the highest-paid music composers in Tollywood.
+He is a recipient of a National Film Award, ten Filmfare Awards, eight SIIMA Awards, five CineMAA Awards, and one Nandi Award.